 The American Cancer Society offers these recommendations for regular breast cancer screenings:

 However, if you find breast lumps or some other abnormality, don’t wait for your annual appointment.
-Book an mammogram appointment through Ezra.
+Consult with your healthcare provider right away.

 Here are a few tips on how you could prepare for your mammogram screening.